StrixG/compose-ShadowGlow/README.md

 ## 🌟 Why Choose ShadowGlow?

 *   **Unparalleled Customization:** Fine-tune every aspect of your shadow to perfectly match your app's design language.
-*   **Dynamic & Interactive:** Go beyond static shadows with unique parallax and breathing effects that respond to the user and device.
+*   **Dynamic & Interactive:** Go beyond static shadows with unique parallax, breathing, and glow trail effects.
 *   **Simplified API:** Achieve complex effects with an intuitive and developer-friendly API.
 *   **Lightweight & Performant:** Built with performance considerations for smooth UI rendering.